hiiamboris/red-spaces-gitlab-mirror/reference.md

 `fill` alignment can scale lines up to 10% to align to both left and right margins (which looks cool), but left-aligns if that fails.

-Note that `rich-paragraph` can split *any* space that appears in it into any number of lines (provided it's given breakpoints).
+Note that `rich-paragraph` can split *any* space that appears in it into any number of lines (provided it supports `sections`).
 It does so using Draw `clip` command.
 This allows spaces to keep their simple box geometry without any special treatment and complex drawing logic.

+`sections` is a special facet reserved in all spaces for use in rich-paragraph.
+It can equal to:
+- `none` denoting that space cannot be split
+- `block!` of integers, representing a list of horizontal interval widths for this space on the last frame, where:
+  - positive integer denotes a mandatory inteval (always made visible)
+  - negative integer denotes an empty interval (whitespace, margin, spacing) which is excluded from output when computing breakpoints and alignment
+  - sum of absolute values of inteval widths must equal total space width!
+  - e.g.: for a `box margin= 10x5 [text "abc"]` sections may return: `[-10 19 -10]` where 19 is `text` width
+- `function!` returning `none` or `block!` (most common case)

+`sections` are defined for text-based and some other spaces out of the box.
+You can define it in your own space (including containers) to let it be split.

 ## Rich-content

-A `rich-paragraph` conainer that automatically fills it's `content` from given `source` (dialect) and places breakpoints around whitespace.
+A `rich-paragraph` conainer that automatically fills it's `content` from given `source` (dialect).

 | ![](https://codeberg.org/hiiamboris/media/raw/branch/master/spaces/example-template-rich-content.png) | `rich-content ["normal " bold "bold" italic " italic " /bold size: 15 underline "big" /underline /size " text"]` |
 |-|-|